DigitalwerkAgency/dw-log-notifier/readme.md

 ```

 ## Configuration
-You can configure log_notifier extension in extensions settings.
+You can configure dw_log_notifier extension in extensions settings.